What is attention-deficit hyperactivity disorder (ADHD)?

-- Has difficulty keeping attention on work or play activities at school, work, and home.
+- Difficulty keeping attention on work or play activities at school, work, and home

-- Loses things needed for activities at school, work, and home.
+- Losing things needed for activities at school, work, and home

-- Has trouble with tasks that require planning ahead.
+- Trouble with tasks that require planning ahead

 A person with ADHD who is hyperactive or impulsive will have at least 6 of the following symptoms:

 - Runs or climbs inappropriately